Not-a-Fintech-Company/Website/guides/n-steps-to-closing-a-bank-partner.md

 Decide what your product construct will be, whether its credit or debit or savings or asset management.
 Think about who the customer you’re serving is and how you are uniquely bringing your offering to market.
 Then work on selecting technology vendors and learn which banks they work with.
 Do all the work yourself, up front.
 Make their life easy.

-Remember, each Sponsor is unique
+Remember, each Sponsor is unique:

 	* Some support merchant acquiring, most do not
 	* Some support push-to-debit, card issuance, most do not
 	* Most provide an omnibus FBO account tied to ACH & Wire processing
 	* Some provide an ACH API
 	* Each Sponsor is the license holder, their license is at risk
 	* Each Sponsor tends to have a specialty: high net worth deposits, lending, issuring, etc.
 	* Every Sponsor sits on a legacy core platform (FIS, Fiserv, JH, etc.)

 ## 2. Make an overview deck
 This is not the same thing as a fundraising deck.
 Much more product oriented, it also covers flow of funds, financials, and any product nuances they would need to be comfortable with to work with you.

-Think through this like a banker…
+Think through this like a banker...

 	* You serve consumers or businesses
 	* Here’s your underwriting & risk models
 	* Here’s your flow of funds (example below)
 	* Here’s your fee/pricing model
 	* Here’s how to pass data to the bank (if/when appropriate)

 ##   3. Reach out to banks